DataDog/integrations-core/oracle/README.md

 ## Overview

-Get metrics from oracle service in real time to:
+Get metrics from Oracle Database servers in real time to:

-* Visualize and monitor oracle states
+* Visualize and monitor Oracle Database service status.
-* Be notified about oracle failovers and events.
+* Be notified about Oracle Database cluster failovers and events.

 ## Setup
 ### Installation